-If you have stuck-on food after baking, crumple some foil and use it to crape the pan.
+Foil is great to help removed baked-on messes.
+If you have stuck-on food after baking, crumple some foil and use it to scrape the pan.

 Rub some crumpled foil over the face of your iron to clean off the built-up gunk.
 It will soon shine like brand new.

 Does your hot glue gun have dried glue stuck on the top?
 Then rub it with some foil and watch it come right off.

 Don’t accept rusty chrome.
 Wet a ball of foil and rub it over the chrome until it shines.